 Take a day trip to one of the beaches on the Somerset Coast, getting there by steam train with the West Somerset Railway.
 Alight at Blue Anchor or Minehead to play on the sands, hunt for fossils at Watchet or Kilve, and pick up shells on Dunster Beach after a visit to the medieval castle (NT) that stands on the hill above the village.
 Take the little ones to Tropiquaria Wildlife Park or to Doniford Farm Park, go to Wildwood Escot and spot the animals that live in the woodland enclosures; forge a penny in the Saxon village, ride the zip wire through the trees.

-There’s no shortage of good places to eat around here; one of the best is The Rock Inn, a gastro pub just down the hill in Waterrow; The Bear Inn at Wiveliscombe is good for pizzas and home cooked pub food.
+There’s no shortage of good places to eat around here; one of the best is The Rock Inn, pub just down the hill in Waterrow; The Bear Inn at Wiveliscombe is good for pizzas and home cooked pub food.
 There is so much you can see and do but you might not find it easy to tear yourselves away from Perys Hill because it’s so enchanting.
 Life slows down here, it’s almost like another time as well as another place; it’s a very special place to stay.